theonize/Currier/Gloss/Genesis/Genesis 3.md

 The ideal is implied by contrast: a complementary submission based on God-given roles.

+19) Adam was taken "from dust"; doubly: made from carbon-based substance and from the ground, the barren, chaotic earth, into the garden.

 20) Adam's responded to his wife by naming her (and later reproduced with her)